Skip to content

 The whole stack was popularized by Google Cardboard in 2014.
 The Google Cardboard overview is now the safer durable source than old product-blog URLs; iOS apps that still ship Cardboard support are built on those open-source bindings or on the older Google VR SDK.

-We tested all four games on an iPhone 14 with an Anker-branded Cardboard viewer that cost $14.99 on Amazon.
-None of the games required a separate controller; they use either gaze-based selection (look at a button for two seconds to click) or a single magnet-trigger or Bluetooth-button input that ships with most viewers.
-The total setup time from app install to first session was under five minutes per game.
+None of these four games requires a separate controller.
+They use either gaze-based selection (look at a button for about two seconds to click) or a single magnet-trigger or Bluetooth-button input that ships with most Cardboard-style viewers.
+Setup from app install to first session is quick, usually a few minutes per game.

 A standalone headset is the alternative.

 If you want VR with hand controls and full positional tracking, you’re looking at a Quest or Vision Pro, not an iPhone.
-The Android side of the same Cardboard era sits in the same dormant state; our VR player for Android writeup covers the parallel ecosystem.
+The Android side of the same Cardboard era sits in the same dormant state; this VR player for Android guide covers the parallel ecosystem.

 #VR X-Racer: Arcade Space Combat With Cardboard Support